CLEAN-FLO Improves the Quality of Potable Water Reservoirs by Dramatically Reducing:

 CLEAN-FLO Aeration improves Sihwa Reservoir

 Our inversion system gently turns reservoir water over and brings the foul-smelling gases up to the surface where they are neutralized by the atmosphere.
 In turn, inversion takes the oxygenated surface water down to the bottom where the oxygen kills the bacteria that produce the foul-smelling gases.
 The blue-green algae, which only grows on the surface, is taken to the bottom where it cannot grow due to lack of sunlight.
 Finally, by oxygenating the entire reservoir, iron and manganese that cause the discoloration of clothing and sinks, are oxidized and deposited on the reservoir bottom.
 Both oxidized manganese and oxidized iron then become useful in binding the phosphorus and nitrogen to the bottom sediment, making it no longer available for algal growth.

-Based on the specific concerns at hand, CLEAN-FLO aeration systems and reservoir restoration systems can be supplemented with natural buffered phosphate precipitants, beneficial bacteria (which feed on dead tree leaves and wastes that wash into reservoirs), and enzymes.
-The precipitants and the bacteria both remove food for aquatic plants and algae reducing their chances of survival.
+Based on the specific concerns at hand, CLEAN-FLO reservoir aeration systems and reservoir restoration systems can be supplemented with natural buffered phosphate precipitants, beneficial bacteria (which feed on dead tree leaves and wastes that wash into reservoirs), and enzymes.

 Our experience in reservoir restoration since 1970 has shown that utilizing the CLEAN-FLO aeration process on reservoirs results in a significantly reduced cost of water treatment.